Happy Monday, loves!

 I’ve been really into oat flour recently.
-It’s just flour… made from oats.
+And if you’re wondering what oat flour is, it’s exactly what it sounds like: flour made from oats.
 You can easily make it yourself in a blender or food processor (more on that in a bit).
 It makes for a seriously fluffy waffle, packing in more moisture than a traditional white flour.
 It also doesn’t leave you feeling bloated, like some waffles with regular flour can.
 I served these to Alex and a friend, and they agreed.

 Like seriously I just want to photograph these oat flour waffles (and then eat them) over and over again.
 Best weekend breakfast ever.

 Like I said, making your own oat flour is insanely easy.
 To make oat flour, just throw some old-fashioned oats (NOT instant or steel cut) into a high powdered blender or food processor, and then blend until the oats are a fine powder.
 Keep in mind that you’ll need more oats than the amount of oat flour needed in the recipe.
 (So even though this recipe calls for 2 cups of oat flour, you’ll need more than 2 cups of oats to make enough flour.
 Does that make sense??).

 Oat flour is shelf stable, so you can make a bunch of it to have on hand for whenever these oat flour waffles tickle your fancy.